Diani Beach Kenya Travel Guide

 Safaricom, Airtel, and Telkom Kenya main mobile service providers.
 Safaricom generally the widest and most reliable network coverage.

-Most hotels, resorts, and larger restaurants provide free Wi-Fi for guests.
+Most hotels, resorts, and larger restaurants provide free Wi-Wi-fi for guests.

 Postal services not commonly used by tourists for sending mail.

-Swahili and English are Kenya's official languages.
+Swahili and English are Kenya's the main languages.
 English widely spoken in tourist areas.

 Consider an eSIM from Airalo for immediate data upon arrival.
 Learning some basic Swahili phrases like "Jambo" (Hello) or "Asante" (Thank you) can greatly enrich your local interactions.